 So now for a quick intro to the major paint finishes and where best to use them…

-Usually available in emulsion and wood paint, chalky matt paint does what it says on the tin… Literally.
-It’s a dead flat, non-reflective paint that’s perfect for saturating your interior walls to create that enviable high-end, designer look.
+Our supreme matt emulsion does what it says on the tin… Literally.
+It’s a dead flat, non-reflective paint that’s perfect for saturating your interior walls, ceilings and primed woodwork to create that enviable high-end, designer look.
 It’s just beautiful.
-Paint skirtings and door frames in the same shade as your walls for a contemporary look that’s the dogs – we love doing this.
-But beware… this might not be the best option if your woodwork is likely to get bumped and scraped…
+Paint primed skirtings and door frames in the same shade as your walls for a contemporary look that’s the dogs – we love doing this.
+But beware… eggshell paint is the best option for woodwork.
+Use eggshell paint if your woodwork is likely to get bumped and scraped…

-Nearly matt is as it says, very nearly matt it just has a very slight sheen when compared to chalky matt.
-What that does mean however, is that it’s more durable.
-You can wipe this one down without fear of ruining your beautiful paint job (after a suitable ‘hardening-off’ period – usually two weeks).
-Although it is slightly more forgiving than chalky matt, you do still need to follow the eight prep steps above to get that coveted show-home finish.
+Supreme eggshell, is a durable paint that’s ideal for walls, ceilings, primed wood or metal (inc. radiators & pipework) furniture.
+It’s a great alternative to supreme matt emulsion because it can be wiped down without ruining your beautiful paint job (after a suitable ‘hardening-off’ period – usually two weeks).
+Although it is slightly more forgiving than supreme matt emulsion, you do still need to follow the eight prep steps above to get that coveted show-home finish.

-Because of its durability, nearly matt paint is perfect for higher traffic areas like a lounge or hallway.
+Because of its durability, supreme eggshell is perfect for higher traffic areas like a lounge or hallway.
 Small houses would do better with this paint as people and objects often come into contact with walls where space is limited – well that’s the excuse my husband uses anyway 😉 And if you have children’s sticky hands to contend with, then also use this everywhere – apart from high humidity areas that is.
-Nearly matt isn’t well-suited to a damp environment which brings me nicely onto…
+Nearly matt isn’t well-suited to a damp environment.

 Paint like a Pro, in summary…